subvisual/blog/pages/posts/2013/11-november/16-dependency-injection.md

 retina_cover:
 tags:
   - development
+intro: "Imagine you have a class which gets XML data, parses it and then stores the"
 ---

 Imagine you have a class which gets XML data, parses it and then stores the